Nagarjuna (actor)

-In 2013, he represented the Cinema of South India at the Delhi Film Festival's 100 Years of Indian Cinema's celebration, alongside Ramesh Sippy and Vishal Bhardwaj from Bollywood.
-In 1995, he ventured into film production, with a production unit operating in Seychelles, and was a co-director of an Emmy Award-winning film animation company called Heart Animation.
-Nagarjuna is the co-owner of the production company Annapurna Studios.
-He is also the president of the non-profit film school Annapurna International School of Film and Media based in Hyderabad.

 Early life and family

-Akkineni Nagarjuna was born on 29 August 1959 in Madras (present-day Chennai) in a Telugu family to the veteran actor Akkineni Nageswara Rao and his wife Annapurna.
+Akkineni Nagarjuna was born on 29 August 1959 at St. Isabel's Hospital in Madras (present-day Chennai), into a Telugu speaking family of veteran actor Akkineni Nageswara Rao and Annapurna.
 His family hails from Ramapuram in Krishna District of Andhra Pradesh.
-His father moved to Madras seeking career as an actor.

 The family later moved to Hyderabad, where he did his schooling in Hyderabad Public School and intermediate education from Little Flower Junior College, Hyderabad.
-He completed one year of his Mechanical Engineering from the College of Engineering, Guindy, Anna University in Madras, former Indian cricketer Krishnamachari Srikanth was his college mate during his Engineering days, and earned his BS in Mechanical Engineering from Eastern Michigan University in Ypsilanti, Michigan.
+He completed the first year of his Mechanical Engineering undergraduation at the College of Engineering, Guindy, Anna University in Madras, where former Indian cricketer Krishnamachari Srikanth was his college mate.
+He then transferred to Eastern Michigan University in Ypsilanti, Michigan where he earned a Bachelor of Science in Mechanical Engineering.